 Pattern Based Indicators

-There is large group of charting techniques that, for brevity, I will call pattern based.
+There is large group of charting techniques that, for brevity, we’ll call pattern based.
 These identify regularly occurring patterns within charts.
-Two methods that I will cover here are Elliott waves and Fibonacci.
+Two methods that are covered here are Elliott waves and Fibonacci.

 Elliott Wave Theory